Benefit of Starting at Community College

 - Economically, you simply can’t beat the cost of attendance at a community college.
 Tuition for in-state students is typically under $1,300 per year.
-Compare this to tuition at a CSU, which comes in at about $6,000 per year, and the tuition at a UC, which comes in at over $13,000.
-Tuition at private universities can be as much as $55,000 per year.
+Compare this to tuition at a CSU, which comes in at about $7,000 per year, and the tuition at a UC, which comes in at about $14,000.
+Tuition at private universities can be as much as $60,000 per year.

-- You can gather credentials along the way to your Bachelor degree by completing Certificates and Associate Degrees in targeted fields.
+- You can gather credentials along the way to your Bachelor’s degree by completing Certificates and Associate’s Degrees in targeted fields.
 This could allow you to take a pause and get high paying jobs in areas like healthcare, landscape design, veterinary technician, marketing, and accounting.

 - You can go away to community college!
-Many community colleges in California, and throughout the country, offer student housing.
-Santa Barbara City College is one of the top community colleges in the country, and it offers private dorms adjacent to the college.
+Many community colleges have housing options for students near the campus.
+For example, Santa Barbara City College is one of the top community colleges in the country, and it offers private dorms adjacent to the college.

-- If you want to finish your Bachelors degree, you have a better chance of being accepted to a UC (and many other four year universities) as a transfer student from a California community college.
-And remember, your eventual Bachelors degree from the 4-year university won’t look any different than the degree of students who started there!
+- If you want to finish your Bachelor’s degree, you have a better chance of being accepted to a UC (and many other 4-year universities) as a transfer student from a California community college.
+And remember, your eventual Bachelor’s degree from the 4-year university won’t look any different than the degree of students who started there!

 If you would like more information or guidance on transfer opportunities, please contact On My Way Consulting to set up an appointment with me.